openkim/kim-tools/docs/source/tutorial_pipeline.rst

 There is one more file that you will need to change from the example Test Driver, but it will be easier to contextualize if we first demonstrate how Tests are generated and run in the KIM Developer Platform using the example Test Driver.

 To generate tests from the example Test Driver you've placed in ``~/test-drivers/CrystalGenomeASEExample__TD_000000654321_000`` of your KDP, run the following command.
-Note that it takes several minutes to generate Tests for the large number of lines in ``test_generator.json``!
-You can either stop the process (Ctrl-C or Command-C) after a few tests have been generated, or edit ``test_generator.json`` to only leave a few lines remaining.

 .. code-block:: bash

     kimgenie tests --add-random-kimnums --test-driver CrystalGenomeASEExample__TD_000000654321_000